 Watch an introduction to the competition:

 The competition has four solo awards for Keyboard, Strings, Wind/Brass/Percussion and Singers, the winners of which compete for the Competition Gold Medal and First Prize.
-The solo awards are open to UK and Commonwealth citizens, including former Commonwealth countries.
+The solo awards are open to musicians from the UK, Commonwealth and former Commonwealth countries, as well as from the USA, all EU and EEA countries and Switzerland.

 Age limit: up to and including the age of 30.